phac-nml/snvphylnfc/README.md

 - `--input`: a URI to the samplesheet
 - `--output`: the directory for pipeline output

-Additionally, it is mandatory to have one of either `--refgenome` or `--reference_sample_id` (but not both) to specify the reference.
+Additionally, it is mandatory to select a reference genome.
+This can be done by either `--refgenome` or in the samplesheet (`--reference_sample_id` if more than one reference genome is found in the samplesheet).
 Please see the Reference section for more details.

 ## Metadata